abdirahmangg/abdirahmangg/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+🔭 I’m currently working on my side project.

-- 🌱 I’m currently learning ...Data Sceince fundamentals
+🌱 I’m currently learning Data Science fundamentals.

-- 👯 I’m looking to collaborate on ...All things data science
+👯 I’m looking to collaborate on all things data science.

-- 🤔 I’m looking for help with ...AWS
+🤔 I’m looking for help with AWS.

-- 💬 Ask me about ...Technology #COP26
+💬 Ask me about technology and #COP26.

-- 📫 How to reach me: ...abdirahman_hassan@gmx.co.uk
+📫 How to reach me: abdirahman_hassan@gmx.co.uk

-- 😄 Pronouns: ...
+😄 Pronouns: N/A

-- ⚡ Fun fact: ...I am Somali
+⚡ Fun fact: I am Somali.
--->